engspa12/TravelDBM/README.md

 </resources>
 ```

-#### The next step is that you create in the project directory a ***gradle.properties*** file and you need to add your Travel Innovation Sandbox API key to this file with the name API_KEY.
+#### The next step is that you create in the project directory a ***gradle.properties*** file and you need to add your Amadeus API key along with your API secret (both of them can be found on the dashboard of your Amadeus account) to this file with the names API_KEY and API_SECRET.
 Follow the example below:

 ```
 API_KEY_AMADEUS = Insert your API key from Amadeus here using double quotes API_SECRET = Insert your API SECRET from Amadeus here using double quotes
 ```

-#### The API key from Travel Innovation Sandbox website will expire approximately in 30 days since its creation.
+#### The API key from Amadeus website will expire approximately in 30 days since its creation.
 After this period, an error message will appear indicating a problem with the server.
-To solve this, go to the Amadeus Sandbox website, request a new API key and replace it in the ***gradle.properties*** file.
+To solve this, go to your Amadeus account, request a new API key and replace it in the ***gradle.properties*** file.

 #### Finally, you can start Android Studio, import and build your project and install it on your Android device.